defagos/CoconutKit/README.markdown

 * Edit your project target and add `-DHLS_LOGGER` to your `Other C Flags` for the debug configuration
 * Add an `HLSLoggerLevel` entry to your project `.plist` to set the desired logging level (`DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`)

+CoconutKit logger also supports [XcodeColors](https://github.com/robbiehanson/XcodeColors).
+Simply install the XcodeColors plugin and enable colors when debugging your project within Xcode by adding an environment variable called `XcodeColors` to your project schemes.
+Projects in the CoconutKit workspace all have this environment variable set.
+If you see strange `[fg` sequences in your Xcode debugging console, either install XcodeColors or disable the `XcodeColors` environment variable by editing the corresponding project scheme.

 ### How should I use CoconutKit?

 After CoconutKit has been added to your project, simply import the headers you need using the `#import <CoconutKit/HeaderFile.h>` syntax.
 Though you can import files only where you need them, I strongly recommend importing the CoconutKit global header file from your project `.pch` file once for all (`#import <CoconutKit/CoconutKit.h>`).
 This file includes all CoconutKit public headers so that you do not need any other import.